pbrdmn/brd.mn/src/pages/cv.md

 > ## Highlights
 >
-> Aligning team delivery planning with delivering value for company objectives and strategic initiatives
+> Leading distributed cross-functional software engineering teams
 >
-> Hiring, performance management, and process improvement activities in collaboration with HR and hiring teams
+> Building teams, mentoring, coaching, and development of software engineers for grown in senior development and team lead skills, utilising OKRs and company growth framework
 >
-> Building teams, mentoring, coaching, professional development
+> Supporting teams through restructure and aligning teams with business objectives, implementing agile, lean delivery processes and improvements
 >
-> Implemented agile, lean delivery processes and improvements, and driving engagement
+> Delivery planning with Product Managers and Tech Lead to plan roadmaps, project delivery, and technical solutions with engineering best practices
+>
+> Hiring, performance management, and process improvement activities in collaboration with HR and hiring teams

 ## Experience